Our Team

 When she is not at the boathouse, Helen enjoys spending time with friends in the great PNW outdoors, experimenting in the kitchen, and playing with her dog Finn.

-Programs Coordinator & Administrative Assistant
+Programs Coordinator & PYR Registrar

 • Padraic McGovern